JinLi711/UIA/Art_Recognition/Log.md

     * very important to use pretrained models
       * model from [Squeeze-and-Excitation Networks](https://arxiv.org/abs/1709.01507) for encoder
       * model from [Automatic Instrument Segmentation in Robot-Assisted Surgery Using Deep Learning](https://arxiv.org/abs/1803.01207) for decoders

+    * Questions
+      * Aren't low level features supposed to be very unspecific (like lines and primitive shapes)?
+Or am I misinterpreting what fine grain is suppose to mean?
+      * How exactly does a decoder merge features?
+Is it like a max pool?
+      * How does a decoder tell you where the image is suppose to be (how does it keep the location)?
+      * Does it really matter which pretrained model I use?

   * [What do we learn from region based object detectors (Faster R-CNN, R-FCN, FPN)?](https://medium.com/@jonathan_hui/what-do-we-learn-from-region-based-object-detectors-faster-r-cnn-r-fcn-fpn-7e354377a7c9)
     * most basic method for image segmentation is the sliding method: